-Performance history: On the Chicago music scene for ten years in the eighties, Dana played clubs, hotels, and coffeehouses around the city and traveled to perform at more than fifty colleges throughout Illinois and Wisconsin.
-While in Chicago she studied piano with Erwin Helfer, legendary for his traditional Chicago blues style, and Skip Green, one of Chicago’s most respected teachers of jazz.
-In San Antonio she has played many churches, clubs, and community events, both as a solo performer and with various groups.
-She regularly provides music for such annual events as World Refugee Day, World Aids Day, Walk Against Genocide, One Billion Rising, and the Martin Luther King Jr. Vigil.
+On the Chicago music scene for ten years, Dana played clubs, coffeehouses, and hotels around the city.
+She also traveled to perform at more than fifty colleges throughout Illinois and Wisconsin.
+During those years, she studied piano with Erwin Helfer, legendary for his traditional Chicago blues style, and Skip Green, one of Chicago’s most respected teachers of jazz.